Ozon3Org/Ozon3/tests/README.md

 Directories:

-1. `cassettes/`: Location of vcrpy and pytest-vcr cassettes.
+1. `cassettes/`: Location of vcrpy and pytest-recording cassettes.

 Files: